ladromelaboratoire/WP_old_browser/readme.md

 # Old Browser

 This plugins helps managing older browsers while visiting a Wordpress prowered web-site.
-It delivers to visitor a proper web page which explains an upgrade of the browser is needed.
+It delivers to visitor a proper web page which the visitor the incompatibility and the process to upgrade their the browser through useful links.
-The simple HTML may be supported by any browser.
+The simple HTML served may be supported by any browser.

-The HTML template provides some usefull link to users.

 # Plugin description